 A. Yes, though we strongly recommend students submit no more than one additional letter.
 Often, the most effective additional letters of recommendation come from someone outside of the school setting, such as a coach, a religious leader, a research advisor, or community service or job supervisor, who has meaningful insight into an applicant that wouldn’t otherwise appear in the application.

 Q. If there is something I do not feel comfortable sharing in my letter or if I have an update, is there another way to relay that information?

-A. You can reach out to your regional Admissions Officer via email to provide an update or to arrange a phone call.
+A. You can reach out to our office via email to provide an update or to arrange a phone call.

 05 - DECISION NOTIFICATION